Fast and simple inner-loop algorithms of static / dynamic BLP estimations: Numerical Experiments

 \paragraph*{Berry et al.\citeyearpar{berry1995automobile,berry1999voluntary}'s dataset}

-I apply mostly the same settings as the one specified in Figure 6 of \citet{conlon2020best}.
-Other than the existence of globalization strategies, and the choice of mappings, the difference is the optimization tolerance level.
-I set it to 1E-4 here, rather than the default setting 1E-8.
-The results under the optimization tolerance 1E-8 are shown in Appendix \ref{subsec:The-effect-of-inner-loop-error}.
-As discussed in the section, the choice of inner-loop algorithms slightly affects inner-loop numerical errors, and it might largely affect the convergence of the optimization, especially when setting a tight optimization tolerance level.
+The same settings as the one specified in Figure 6 of \citet{conlon2020best} were applied. \footnote{Besides globalization strategies and the choice of mappings, the key difference lies in the optimization tolerance level, which is set to 1E-4 here, instead of the default setting 1E-8.
+The results under the optimization tolerance 1E-8 are shown in the Supplemental Appendix.
+As discussed, the choice of the inner-loop algorithms has a slight impact on the inner-loop numerical errors, and may largely affect the convergence of the optimization, especially with a tight optimization tolerance level.
 We discuss that the convergence speed of outer-loop iterations can be sensitive to the inner-loop numerical errors, even when estimated parameters are not sensitive to inner-loop numerical errors.
-For details, see Appendix \ref{subsec:The-effect-of-inner-loop-error}.
+For details, see the Supplemental Appendix.}

-Table \ref{tab:replication-Berry-et-al.} shows the results.
-The results show that applying the algorithm $\delta$-(1) reduces the number of function evaluations by more than 10\%.
-If we further combine the spectral/Anderson algorithm, we can further reduce the number of function evaluations by more than 90\%.
+Table \ref{tab:replication-Berry-et-al.} shows that the algorithm $\delta$-(1) reduces the number of function evaluations by more than 10\%.
+Combining the spectral/Anderson algorithm further reduces the number of function evaluations by more than 90\%.